 This form will be sent to PNZ who will then register you as a TYRO (trainee).

 You must then complete 12 shoots and the training program at the club during the 6 months.

-You must also sit and pass the Club Safety Examination
+You must also sit and pass the Club Safety and RO Exam.

-You will also be required to participate in at least 6 service Pistol matches during your probationary period and demonstrate competency and safety in some IPSC courses of fire as well..
+We will also try and get you through at least 3 Service Pistol matches during your probationary period and demonstrate competency and safety in some IPSC courses of fire as well.

 Members must not approach other clubs to sit this qualification without the permission of the Training and safety Officer.

-When you have completed your 6 months probation, attended at least 12 shots and demonstrated competency and safety, you can apply to the management Committee for your B License.
+When you have completed your 6 months probation, attended at least 12 shots and demonstrated competency and safety the club will run an assessment day where the club Safety and Training officer will assess your readiness for applying for your B License.

-Your training officer will then sign off your training but only if he is satisfied you meet the standards required.
+The Safety & Training officer will then sign off your training if satisfied you meet the standards required.